 How long does a foreclosure take for a private mortgage lender?

 ATTOM’s Q4 2024 data puts the national average foreclosure timeline at 762 days.
-Judicial foreclosure states run higher and carry costs of $50,000–$80,000.
-Non-judicial states average under $30,000.
+Judicial foreclosure states run longer and carry substantially higher costs than non-judicial states.
 These timelines and costs are the primary financial argument for workout-first default management — resolving delinquencies through modification or deed-in-lieu before formal foreclosure filing is almost always the lower-cost path.

 What documentation do private mortgage lenders need to sell a note?